samabbott06/guardai/README.md

 # Project Background & Motivations
 ## Previous Projects
-This project is the first of several, and serves as the foundation for continuation projects by future student groups at WWU for the NUWC.
+This project is the first of several iterations, and serves as the foundation for continuation projects by future student groups at WWU for the NUWC.

 ## Project Focus: Prompt Injection
 - Motivating factors